Currency: GBP

 T-terminals or shroud terminals often provide the most difficult decision.

-This means that they are designed to fit a variety of different backing plates, and they may well prove to be a useful resource if your existing terminals can't be replicated.
+This means that they are designed to fit various backing plates and may prove to be a useful resource if your existing terminals can't be replicated.

 If you are in any doubt about replicating your existing T terminals, please take some close-up photos with dimensions - the width, shoulder length and overall depth of the T shape.